 It was right after Pastor Taylor started his Sunday morning sermon.
 John and his family walked right down the middle of the aisle and sat in the pew in front of my family.

-I wondered if they even bothered listening when Pastor Taylor preached about gossiping.
+I couldn't help but wonder if they bothered listening when Pastor Taylor preached about gossip.
 Or did they just not understand that's what they were doing?

 After his family sat down, John looked around the church, noticing all the people watching him.
-He met my eyes and gave me a goofy grin.
-I couldn't help grinning back and that's when I knew I was going to marry him one day.
+He met my eyes and gave me a goofy grin, and I couldn't help grinning back.
+That's the moment I knew that I was going to marry him one day.

 I hated them all and John was nothing like them.

 He was nice to everybody and he didn't mind when the girls wanted to join whatever game the boys were playing.
-Since all the boys wanted him to like them, they didn't give us a hard time either.
+And since the other boys wanted John to like them, they didn't give us a hard time either.

 After that, we'd go riding together for hours.
-It was mostly just Saturdays, after our chores were done, but we'd go after school sometimes too.
+It was mostly just on Saturdays after our chores were done, but we'd go after school sometimes too.

-I'd never had a boy as a friend before, since I could hardly stand the other boys I knew, but John became my best friend after only a few weeks.
+I'd never had a boy as a friend before since I could hardly stand the other boys I knew, but John became my very best friend after only a few weeks.

 My Mama died when I was just a baby.
 Papa married Julia when I was about a year old and then my sister Jenny was born when I was two.
-I wished I'd known my real Mama, but I loved Julia too.
-She was the only mother I'd ever known and I knew she loved me like I was her real daughter.
+I wish I'd known my real Mama, but I loved Julia, and I knew she loved me like I was her real daughter.